GuPai

 - Rules: Eight trigrams

-- Rules: Games with pairs , includes Open the Pagoda, Turtle, Memory and Two Rows
+- Rules: Games with pairs , including Open the Pagoda, Turtle, Memory and Two Rows

 Module 6: Collect